The 15 Lessons I’ve Learned In 5 years Of Marriage

 In 5 yrs I have not had to call a family meeting on my husband or into our marriage.
 Do we have issues like every other couple?
 Yep! but we know who keeps us together is God, He knows my husband better than I do.
 I go to God in prayer and report him to His Father in secret.

-It works if you are willing to wait on God and be patience, as long as your motives are pure and your agenda is not self seeking.
-God is not a fool and He won’t be mocked, if he’s silent, then check yourself out.
+It works if you are willing to wait on God and be patience, as long as your motives are pure and your agendas are not self seeking.
+God is not a fool and He won’t be mocked, if he’s silent, examine yourself.
 God does not and will not honor the prayers of a rude wife even if the husband is not acting right.
 God is a God of order and He honors authority and submission.

 3. Choose Your Battle Carefully.

 I like a little drama from time to time.
 I’m just being honest!.
-But even, I have learnt to keep my drama in check.
+But even I have learnt to keep my drama in check.
 There are times one just has to let some things slide.
-You can’t be right on every issue; you can’t win every battle too.
-What will be the use of your husband in your life?
+You can’t be right on every issue; you can’t win every battle!
+What will be the point of your husband in your life?
 Is he just there to say yes to everything if you know it all?

 5. You Will Reap Your Words.

 What are you speaking over your marriage?
-Positive or negatives, you will reap everyone of it.
+Positive or negatives, you will reap every one of it.
 The power of your words cannot be ignored.
+Our words are our opinions and they can either build up or destroy.
 We must learn to speak what we want and not our problems.
 Refuse to be controlled by your emotions; women must learn to keep their emotions in check.
 If you call him a fool then he will act the biggest fool.
 If you call him a loving husband, in time he will amaze you by being that man you dreamed of.

-Making time for one another is super important.
-Especially when children arrive.
+Making time for one another is super important, specially when the children arrive.
 We were free, footless and fancy free in our first year until our first child arrived.
-Things have never been the same ever seen.
-I kid you not, children have antenna and they know just the wrong time to wake up and cry.
+Things have never been the same ever since.
+I kid you not, children have antennas and they know just the wrong time to wake up and cry.
 Killing that special moment and your mojo along with it.
 You must invest time and money in your relationship; pay for that babysitter and have date night regularly.
 Check into a hotel and spend un-interrupted time with your lover.
-Mothers, stop acting like the whole world will fall if someone else looks after your child.
-If you don’t pay your husband the attention, there are plenty of 21yrs looking hot and willing to take your place!
+Mothers, stop acting like the whole world will end if someone else looks after your child.
+If you don’t pay your husband the attention, there are plenty of 21 years looking hot and willing to take your place!

 9. Agreement And Vision

 Time for some confession – after Faith’s arrival, I certainly took my husband for granted.
 I had no clue what I was doing and she didn’t come with no manual.
 We were both trying to find our way together.
 New mom especially can feel overwhelmed and think they are doing it all by themselves.
 I also had the attitude that “he should understand”.
 We didn’t use babysitter in our first year, I was going to be super mom.
-Thank God I had an understanding husband who knew better.
+Thank God for a wise and understanding husband who knew better and insisted we should get help!
+Hello!

 Be each other’s No.1 fan.
-What good is it when others outside are your biggest fan and your partner is not?
+What good is it when outsiders are your biggest fan and your partner is not?
 At the end of the day whose opinion matters most to you?
-Giving one another all your support will produce result that is unbelievable.
-Be his No.1 fan in all that he does and see how in return he will return the favor back to you.
+Out do one another in your praise, cheering and encouragement.
+No other person’s validation matters as much as yours.
+A man who know his wife believes in him cant wait to get home to his place and queen.
+Be his No.1 fan in all that he does and see how he would return the favor back to you.
 “Whatever you sow you will also reap.”

 12. Making Our Marriage Our First Ministry.